 Copyright Infringement Claim

-The DMCA requires that copyright infringement claims be in writing and include all of the following elements:
+The DMCA requires that copyright infringement claims be in writing, directed to the designated agent, and include all of the following elements:

 1. An electronic or physical signature of the copyright owner or a person authorized to act on the owner’s behalf;

 2. A description of the copyrighted work(s) claimed to have been infringed;

 3. A description of the infringing material and information reasonably sufficient to permit Boston University to locate the material;

 4. Contact information for the complaining party, such as an address, telephone number, and, if available, an electronic mail address;

 5. A statement that the complaining party has a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law; and